 3. Place spaghetti squash in on a baking dish for 45-60 mins or until it has softened and you can remove the “spaghetti” with a fork.

 4. Once finished, remove the spaghetti squash from the oven and allow to cool.

 6. Remove the spaghetti squash with a fork and place in pan with bok choi and red pepper.

-7. In a strong blender or food processor, add garlic, lime juice, ginger, coconut aminos, peanut butter, and coconut milk.
+7. In a small blender or food processor, add garlic, lime juice, ginger, coconut aminos, peanut butter, and coconut milk.
 Use the liquid part of canned coconut milk.
 Note: canned coconut milk is used because it is creamier than boxed coconut milk.

 8. Blend until evenly mixed.
 Add sauce to the pan with the spaghetti squash, red pepper, and bok choi and mix to distribute evenly.

-9. Place a serving of Thai-inspired peanut spaghetti squash on a plate.
+9. Place a serving of Thai-inspired peanut spaghetti squash on a plate (~ half the pan).

 10. Cut green onions and add to top the plate.
-Add crushed red pepper to dish.
+Add crushed red pepper flakes to taste.